Global Bandwidth Research Service

 Latency Statistics by Network

 The Global Bandwidth Research Service provides round-trip delay latency from network operators for more than two thousand long-haul terrestrial network and submarine cable routes.
-These statistics can be viewed by route using an interactive tool, or downloaded as a complete data set.
+These statistics can be downloaded as a complete data set.

 Network Latency Spreadsheet

 Network Operator and Undersea Cable Profiles

 TeleGeography’s Global Bandwidth Research Service profiles 382 long-haul network operators and 351 undersea cables.

 Network operator profiles include network maps, a summary of cities covered, and undersea cable holdings.
 The profiles document carriers’ service offerings, purchase options, contact information, and company background.

 Submarine cable profiles include cable maps, landing points, lit and potential capacity (by segment, where applicable), service offerings, contact information, and cable ownership information.

 The Global Bandwidth Networks Database is a valuable online tool for understanding network geography and quickly identifying potential partners and rivals.
 Use the database to answer such questions as:

 Which carriers connect to both Prague and Stockholm?